ouya/docs/content-review-guidelines.md

 * **Intellectual Property**: Do not infringe on the intellectual property rights of others including patent, trademark, trade secret, copyright, and all other proprietary rights.
 The game details page should only include intellectual property that you own.

-* **Dangerous Products**: Do not transmit viruses, worms, malware, or any other items that may harm gamers or the OUYA platform.
+* **Dangerous Products**: Do not transmit viruses, worms, malware, or any other items that may harm gamers or the `Cortex TV` platform.

 * **Illegal Activities**: Use good judgment and do not break the law.

+* **`Cortex TV` Trademark**: You can use the `Cortex TV` name, logo, and trademark, but you have to respect that these are `Razer’s` intellectual property, so we want you to use them in a way that accurately portrays that your game is on `Cortex TV`.

-* **OUYA Trademark**: You can use the OUYA name, logo, and trademark, but you have to respect that these are OUYA’s intellectual property, so we want you to use them in a way that accurately portrays that your game is on OUYA.
+* **`OUYA` Trademark**: You can use the `OUYA` name, logo, and trademark, but you have to respect that these are `Razer’s` intellectual property, so we want you to use them in a way that accurately portrays that your game is on `OUYA`.

 ##In-App Purchasing & Technical Info

-You have to use OUYA’s In-App Payment API to take any payment.
-The In-App Payment API can be found in our OUYA Development Kit (ODK) at devs.ouya.tv.
+You have to use `Cortex TV’s` In-App Payment API to take any payment.
+The In-App Payment API can be found in our `Cortex TV` Development Kit (ODK) at devs.ouya.tv.
 It supports micro-transactions and full game downloads as well as any content you want to unlock.

 You shouldn’t mislead users about any in-app services, goods, content or functionality.